manojkumar2kk11/Yoga-Studio/README.md

 ![Responsive screen](assets/images/responsive_read.png)

+## Project Goals
+### User Goals
+- Finding a restaurantYoga Club that offers a Child, Adult, Pregnancy, Online therapy, Teacher trainig.
+- See a full schedule plan for day for each session.
+- Provide the yoga style poses

+### Site Owner Goals
+- Increase the number of yoga club joiners.
+- Promote the bussines..
+- Provide essential information about the yoga to customers.

+## User Experience

+### Target Audience
+- People looking for a club to learn yoga
+- People looking for yoga teacher training
+- People looking for a family join to the yoga class
+- People looking for pregnancy yoga class.

 # Features
 ## Nagivation
 Top of the page show the yoga club at the left corner and in the right corner show the navigation link for Home, styles and signup page